Extended periodic table: Elements 157 to 166

 The 7d transition metals in period 8 are expected to be elements 157 to 166.
 Although the 8s and 8p_{1/2} electrons are bound so strongly in these elements that they should not be able to take part in any chemical reactions, the 9s and 9p_{1/2} levels are expected to be readily available for hybridization.
 These 7d elements should be similar to the 4d elements yttrium through cadmium.
 In particular, element 164 with a 7d^{10}9s^{0} electron configuration shows clear analogies with palladium with its 4d^{10}5s^{0} electron configuration.

 The noble metals of this series of transition metals are not expected to be as noble as their lighter homologues, due to the absence of an outer s shell for shielding and also because the 7d shell is strongly split into two subshells due to relativistic effects.
 This causes the first ionization energies of the 7d transition metals to be smaller than those of their lighter congeners.

-Theoretical interest in the chemistry of unhexquadium is largely motivated by theoretical predictions that it, especially the isotopes ^{472}164 and ^{482}164 (with 164 protons and 308 or 318 neutrons), would be at the center of a hypothetical second island of stability (the first being centered on copernicium, particularly the isotopes ^{291}Cn, ^{293}Cn, and ^{296}Cn which are expected to have half-lives of centuries or millennia).
+Theoretical interest in the chemistry of element 164 (unhexquadium) is largely motivated by theoretical predictions that it, especially the isotopes ^{472}164 and ^{482}164 (with 164 protons and 308 or 318 neutrons), would be at the center of a hypothetical second island of stability (the first being centered on copernicium, particularly the isotopes ^{291}Cn, ^{293}Cn, and ^{296}Cn which are expected to have half-lives of centuries or millennia).

-Calculations predict that the 7d electrons of element 164 (unhexquadium) should participate very readily in chemical reactions, so that it should be able to show stable +6 and +4 oxidation states in addition to the normal +2 state in aqueous solutions with strong ligands.
+Calculations predict that the 7d electrons of element 164 should participate very readily in chemical reactions, so that it should be able to show stable +6 and +4 oxidation states in addition to the normal +2 state in aqueous solutions with strong ligands.
 Element 164 should thus be able to form compounds like 164(CO)_{4}, 164(PF_{3})_{4} (both tetrahedral like the corresponding palladium compounds), and 164(CN)_{2}^{2−} (linear), which is very different behavior from that of lead, which element 164 would be a heavier homologue of if not for relativistic effects.
 Nevertheless, the divalent state would be the main one in aqueous solution (although the +4 and +6 states would be possible with stronger ligands), and unhexquadium(II) should behave more similarly to lead than unhexquadium(IV) and unhexquadium(VI).